10 Simple Tricks: How To Hide The Smell of Weed - International Highlife

 Hide Cannnabis Smell - Buy A Filter Device

-As an adult, it’s time to level up the toilet paper roll.
-There are now a handful of brands making real weed smoke filters.
-Sploofy is a personal weed filter which has a replaceable filter system.
-Not only does it minimize odor, according to their website, it also stops “Harmful or offensive particles in their tracks with Sploofy’s HEPA filtration system.”
+It’s time to level up the toilet paper roll as an adult.
+There are now a handful of brands making genuine weed smoke filters.
+Sploofy is a personal weed filter with a replaceable filter system.
+According to its website, it not only minimizes odor but also stops “Harmful or offensive particles in their tracks with Sploofy’s HEPA filtration system.”

-Philtre Labs promises a personal filter with a “Patented process captures and dissolves particulates, reduces emissions and diminishes odor.”
+Philtre Labs promises a personal filter with a “Patented process that captures and dissolves particulates, reduces emissions, and diminishes odor.”
 What’s more?
 It works for both smoke and vapor!
-Ideal for those who vape but prefer to do so on the down-low.
-This device cleans up smoke for up to 150 exhales before you need to change the filter.
-That’s at least a few weeks of daily smoke sessions.
+It is ideal for those who vape but prefer to do so on the down-low.
+This device cleans up smoke for up to 150 exhales before changing the filter.
+That’s at least a few weeks of daily smoking sessions.

 Finally, the folks over at Smoke Trap are dedicated to trapping whatever smoke you exhale.
 That means “No Smoke.
 No Smell.
 No Worry.”
 It’s another fantastic personal filtration device.